s520250/streaming-03-rabbitmq/README.md

 Each of the version 2 programs include an error as well.

 1. Find the error and fix it.
+Solution: localhost was spelled wrong in the last line of v2_emit_message.py file and v2_listen_for_messages.py file
 1. Compare the structure of the version 2 files.
+X
 1. Modify the docstrings on all your files.
+X
 1. Include your name and the date.
+X
 1. Imports always go at the top, just after the file docstring.
+X
 1. Imports should be one per line - why?
+For readability
 1. Then, define your functions.
+X
-1. Functions are reuable logic blocks.
+1. Functions are reusable logic blocks.
+X
 1. Everything the function needs comes in through the arguments.
+X
 1. A function may - or may not - return a value.
+X
 1. When we open a connection, we should close the connection.
+X
 1. Which of the 4 files will always close() the connection?
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?